What Are Public Private and Hybrid Cloud?

 - The entire storage data center is located in the enterprise itself

-- The third-party service provider is given responsibility to host the storage on behalf of the enterprise
+- The third-party service provider is given the responsibility to host the storage on behalf of the enterprise

 Advantages of Private Clouds: